beiwo07/Prediction_pm2.5_beijing/README.md

 # Background and importance

-PM2.5 is a widespread and inhalable air pollutant with serious health implications, making accurate data on its concentration essential for informing policies aimed at reducing pollution.
-In developed countries, most urban areas have multiple PM2.5 monitors, with an estimated one monitor per 100,000 to 600,000 residents in Europe and North America (World Health Organization, 2018).
-However, in less developed regions, air quality monitoring is severely lacking; for instance, sub-Saharan Africa has only one monitor per 15.9 million residents (WHO Global Ambient Air Quality Database, 2016).
-Given these disparities, my goal focuses on developing a model that leverages available PM2.5 data to predict pollution levels in areas with little to no monitoring.
+PM2.5 is a pervasive and inhalable air pollutant with significant health risks, making accurate concentration data crucial for informing pollution reduction policies.
+In developed countries, urban areas are well-monitored, with approximately one PM2.5 monitor per 100,000 to 600,000 residents in Europe and North America (World Health Organization, 2018).
+In contrast, air quality monitoring remains severely limited in less developed regions, such as sub-Saharan Africa, where there is only one monitor per 15.9 million residents (WHO Global Ambient Air Quality Database, 2016).
+To address this disparity, my goal is to develop a predictive model that utilizes available PM2.5 data to estimate pollution levels in areas with limited or no monitoring infrastructure.

 # Task